spencerharris63/FlexNav/README.md

 ---

+## Content

-Add some variables with content:
+Add some variables to the bottom of `scripts.js` with content:

 ```js
 var cuisines =